 - Location: Located in New Haven, Connecticut, Yale blends a small-town atmosphere with a thriving arts and cultural scene.
 New Haven is home to world-class theaters, galleries, and restaurants, creating a vibrant backdrop for academic life.

-- Size: With around 13,500 students, including undergraduates, graduates, and professional students, Yale’s smaller size fosters a close-knit community and an intimate campus environment.
+- Size: With around 14,500 students, including undergraduates, graduates, and professional students, Yale’s smaller size fosters a close-knit community and an intimate campus environment.
+Yale College enrolls approximately 6,600 undergraduates with a 5:1 student-faculty ratio.

 Compare and Contrast